CreativeBuilds/creative-bot/README.md

 # CreativeBot, A DLive Chat Bot

+## Are you a developer?
+If you wish to be added to this list and help develop the bot, check out the [Developer Getting Started](https://github.com/CreativeBuilds/creative-bot/wiki/New-Developer-Setup) page!

 ### Description

 This open-source DLive chat bot was made by the community for the community.
 Add some extra spice to your chat with custom commands, timers, a point system and more today!